dhomas1/openssh/README.md

 Check the [releases](https://github.com/dhomas1/openssh/releases) page.
 If there are no releases available, then you have to compile.

+Once installed, you can symlink the ssh binary to /usr/bin/ using the following command via command line:

+ln -s /mnt/DroboFS/Shares/DroboApps/openssh/bin/ssh /usr/bin/ssh

+This will allow the ssh binary to be used systemwide, and is especially useful to be able to use rsync to move files to another server.

 ## How to compile

 First make sure that you have a [working cross-compiling VM](https://github.com/droboports/droboports.github.io/wiki/Setting-up-a-VM).